-Created more than 40 years ago, the International Studies (IS) major was among the earliest interdisciplinary program to be developed at Dickinson.
 Our faculty teach and research at the intersection of international relations, international economics, international security, international development, comparative politics, demography, and foreign policy.
-We believe that combining insights from these individual fields in an interdisciplinary major helps students to attain a well-rounded, multi-faceted understanding of global developments and trends.
-More than that, it helps to prepare our majors to succeed in the globally-connected world of the 21st century.
+Insights from these fields in an interdisciplinary major help students attain a well-rounded, multifaceted understanding of global developments and trends and prepare majors to succeed in the globally connected world of the 21st century.

-The International Studies department seeks to provide its majors with experience abroad, the ability to communicate in a foreign language, and substantive, interdisciplinary knowledge of global issues.
-These experiences and skills enrich help to open the world to our students.
-As the world grows increasingly inter-connected they are also valuable professional attributes.
-After graduating from Dickinson, IS majors pursue numerous paths.
-Our alumni have pursued careers in foreign service, government agencies, non-governmental organizations (NGOs), the military, schools and institutions of higher education, and a variety of private sector employers.
+After graduating, International Studies majors pursue numerous paths.
+Our alumni have pursued careers in foreign service, government agencies, nongovernmental organizations (NGOs), the military, schools and institutions of higher education and a variety of private sector employers.
 Many alums go on to graduate school or professional school to further develop their knowledge and expertise.